 Support Economic Sustainability

 Sustained economic prosperity depends on a vibrant business climate.
-The Chamber is working to ensure a favorable environment in which all businesses can grow and prosper.
+The San Francisco Chamber strives to achieve an environment in which all businesses can recover, grow and prosper.

-- Business Regulations – Work with legislators, business industry representatives and stakeholder groups to ensure businesses of all sizes are not hindered by an overabundance of burdensome and intrusive regulations.
+- Business Regulations – Work with legislators, business industry representatives and stakeholder groups to ensure businesses of all sizes are not hindered by an overabundance of burdensome regulations.

-A robust and efficient transportation network is vital to ensuring livable communities, productivity, commerce and a clean environment.
-The Chamber is working to boost transit options and investment in San Francisco and across the region.
+A robust and efficient transportation network is vital to ensuring livable communities, productivity, commerce, and a clean environment.
+The San Francisco Chamber works to boost transit options and investment in San Francisco and across the region.

-- Infrastructure Investment – Continue to support vital infrastructure projects that will increase and enhance mobility and funding, while creating jobs and economic benefits, including the Central Subway Extension, High-Speed Rail/Caltrain, Transbay Transit Center, SFO Terminal 1 redesign and other projects.
+- Infrastructure Investment – Continue to support vital infrastructure projects that will increase and enhance mobility, while creating jobs and economic benefits, such as the future extension of Central Subway, High-Speed Rail/Caltrain, Transbay Transit Center, SFO Terminal 1 renovation and other projects.

-- Public Transportation – Participate in transportation planning and the budgetary process to improve public transit, traffic flow, parking, bicycle, and the pedestrian experience and identify new funding without imposing downtown congestion pricing fees.
+- Public Transportation – Host transportation planning stakeholder meetings and participate in the budgetary process to improve public transit, traffic flow, parking, biking, and the pedestrian experience and identify new funding without imposing downtown congestion pricing fees.

 Build the 21st Century Workforce

-Education and skills are the keys to both individual prosperity and economic vitality in San Francisco.
-The Chamber supports workforce development initiatives that help prepare the 21st century workforce and ensure a pipeline of future talent for the businesses driving the economy forward.
+Education and skills are keys to both individual prosperity and economic vitality in San Francisco.
+The San Francisco Chamber supports workforce development initiatives that help prepare the 21st century workforce and ensure a pipeline of future talent for the businesses driving the economy forward.